Electrical conductivity in the Hubbard model: orbital effects of magnetic field: Results

 \subsubsection{Quantum oscillations of $1/\sigma^{xx}$}

 As already noted in Section~\ref{sec:sigmaxx}, the conductivity displays oscillatory behavior as a function of magnetic field.
 We start by inspecting the region of the phase diagram where notable oscillatory behavior is present.
-We define a characteristic $(p/q)^*(T;n,U)$ (denoted by shaded circles in Fig.~\ref{fig:Bz_dependence}) as the value of magnetic field at which a first extremum in $1/\sigma^{xx}(B_z\sim p/q)$ occurs ($1/\sigma^{xx}$ initially grows, so the first extremum is always a maximum).
-Oscillations in the slope of $1/\sigma^{xx}(B_z\sim p/q)$ might survive even below this characteristic value of the field (or inversely at temperatures higher than $T((p/q)^*)$; the amplitude of oscillations dies out with temperature exponentially, as in Lifshitz-Kosewich law~\cite{LK} (see Fig.~\ref{fig:LK}).
+We define a characteristic $(p/q)^*(T;n,U)$ (denoted by shaded circles in Fig.~\ref{fig:Bz_dependence}) as the value of magnetic field at which the first extremum in $1/\sigma^{xx}(B_z\sim p/q)$ occurs ($1/\sigma^{xx}$ initially grows, so the first extremum is always a maximum).
+Oscillations in the slope of $1/\sigma^{xx}(B_z\sim p/q)$ might survive even below this characteristic value of the field (or inversely at temperatures higher than $T((p/q)^*)$); the amplitude of oscillations dies out with temperature exponentially, as in Lifshitz-Kosewich law~\cite{LK} (see Fig.~\ref{fig:LK}; The oscillatory part of $1/\sigma^{xx}(p/q)$ is extracted by subtracting from the full result the average value in the range $[p/q-f(p/q),p/q+f(p/q)]$, where $f\sim p^{0.7}$).
 The quantity $T((p/q)^*)$ is presented in Figure~\ref{fig:pfirsts}.
 We denote the doping with $\delta=1-n$.

 We see that there is always roughly a plateau in $T((p/q)^*)$, followed by a kink and a near saturation of $(p/q)^*(T)$ at high temperature.
 This is because above a certain temperature, no oscillations are present at any value of magnetic field, and there remains at most a single maximum below $p/q=0.5$.
 The maximum can persist at a roughly fixed $p/q$ up to some temperature, and then ultimately moves to $p/q=1/2$.
 The shape of $(p/q)^*(T)$ appears nearly universal for all $\delta,U$.
 We are able to roughly collapse all the curves on the left panel in Fig.~\ref{fig:pfirsts} by rescaling the temperature as $T\rightarrow T\times U^{c(\delta)}$ (right panel), with $c(\delta)$ given in the inset.
 It is clear that the bigger the doping and the lower the interaction, the oscillations will persist up to a higher temperature, and start at a lower value of the field.
 It is interesting that roughly $(p/q)^*\sim T^{2/3}$ in the regime where multiple oscillation periods are observed.